philsturgeon/phil.tech/_posts/2014-05-09-heroku-and-php-sitting-in-a-tree.markdown

 > $ git remote add heroku git@heroku.com:philsturgeon.git

 Logged into heroku on the command line.
-If you dont have the command-line app you will want to [install that](https://devcenter.heroku.com/articles/quickstart).
+If you don't have the command-line app you will want to [install that](https://devcenter.heroku.com/articles/quickstart).

 > $ heroku login